Welcome to Kalbarri National Park

-With its magnificent river red gums and Tumblagooda sandstone, the rugged Kalbarri National Park contains almost 2000 sq km of wild bushland, stunning river gorges and savagely eroded coastal cliffs.
-There's abundant wildlife, including 200 species of birds, and spectacular wildflowers between July and November.
+With its magnificent river red gums and Tumblagooda sandstone, rugged Kalbarri National Park (www.parks.dpaw.wa.gov.au/park/kalbarri; admission per car $12) contains almost 2000 sq km of wild bushland, stunning river gorges and savagely eroded coastal cliffs.
+It contains abundant wildlife, including 200 species of birds, and spectacular wildflowers between July and November.

 There are two faces to the park: coastal cliffs line the coast south of Kalbarri, with great lookouts and walking trails connecting them.
 Inland are the river gorges.